 I’ve been very lucky to spend a couple hundred days in India these last few years.
 I really love the place and am sure I will continue visiting for the rest of my life.
 I told a story during a speech at the India Conclave a couple weeks ago that best answers your question.
 Paraphrasing it here: “Every time I come to India I ask the drivers, hotel workers, waiters, etc. who their favorite movie star is.
 This time my driver told me 'Salman Khan.'
 I asked him if he’s seen Tiger Zinda Hai.
 He said “no”.
 I asked how he was planning on watching it.
 He said: “Oh it’ll probably be on Amazon soon.”
 That was a big moment for me.
 It was the first time a regular non-film industry person referenced our service.
 It told me that the landscape is indeed changing.

-Not sure how many places you have visited in India – have you managed to sneak in some time for tourism?
+Not sure how many places you have visited in India – but have you managed to sneak in some time for tourism?
 If yes, which place and if no, is India on your tour diary?

 So far most of my time has been in Mumbai, Delhi, Bangalore and Chennai.
 I’ve heard Rajasthan and other places up north are beautiful.
 My wife is very jealous of all the time I spend in India though, so she’s made me promise not to go up north until she has enough free time to come with me.
 At least that way we can go for the first time together.